 Pandanus Monitoring

 Pandanus dieback is caused by an infestation of flatid (Jamella australiae).
-The flatid feeds on the tree’s sap and as such produces a sticky by-product that encourages mould growth.
-The mould growth results in leaves dropping and the trunk and branches showing signs of stress at the tree’s growing points and eventually the death of the entire tree.
+The flatid feeds on the tree's sap and as such produces a sticky by-product that encourages mould growth.
+The mould growth results in leaves dropping and the trunk and branches showing signs of stress at the tree's growing points and eventually the death of the entire tree.
 Management approaches to address the dieback of Pandanus (Pandanus tectorius) focus on mapping and monitoring of populations and, if necessary, treatment.
 This change in direction focuses on maintaining population of the parasitic wasp to control levels of the flatid populations.
-Teams of Coolum District Coast Care Group (CDCCG) volunteers and Council Officers map and monitor Pandanus population and evidence of the wasps activity in accessible sections of the coast from Stumers Creek to Maroochy River in March and November each year.
+In the past, teams of Coolum District Coast Care Group (CDCCG) volunteers and Sunshine Coast Council Officers mapped and monitored Pandanus population and evidence of the wasps' activity in accessible sections of the coast from Stumers Creek to Maroochy River.

 Rocky foreshores